 It takes a great deal of effort to find this remote and secluded Scottish nude beach but if you can find it, frankly, you've probably earned the right to strip off and enjoy this beautiful natural setting in the buff.
 The south-facing Loch Shiel beach at the mouth of Glenaladale River is overlooked by mountains and the occasional eagle but little else.
-Just make sure you aren't there when they're filming the next Harry Potter; Loch Shiel is a the stand-in for Hogwarts Lake.

 The loch's other claim to fame is The Green Isle, an ancient Celtic burial place which may be the burial site of St. Finnan, also known as Eilean Fhianain.
 The connection with St. Finnan, second bishop of Lindisfarne is more legend and tradition than provable history, so you need not worry about going starkers near a holy place.
 But do be discreet because Scottish customs concerning public nudity are far stricter than English customs.